Jinx Falkenburg: Tex and Jinx: Radio and television

 Falkenburg met John Reagan "Tex" McCrary when he came to photograph and interview her for a military publication after she opened in Hold On to Your Hats.
 He was a lieutenant colonel in the Army Air Forces.
 They were about to be engaged in 1942, but World War II intervened.
 They married after the war, on June 15, 1945, in a civil ceremony conducted by New York Supreme Court Judge Ferdinand Pecora, famous for investigating the 1929 stock market crash and its aftermath.

-As World War II escalated in 1942, Falkenburg was invited to contribute to the inaugural broadcasts of CBS's innovative international radio network La Cadena de las Americas (Network of the Americas) under the supervision of the Office of the Coordinator of Inter-American Affairs chaired by Nelson Rockefeller.
+As World War II escalated in 1942, Falkenburg was invited to contribute to the inaugural broadcasts of CBS's innovative international radio network La Cadena de las Américas (Network of the Americas) under the supervision of the Office of the Coordinator of Inter-American Affairs chaired by Nelson Rockefeller.
 This opportunity enabled Falkenburg to make a notable contribution to the implementation of President Franklin Roosevelt's cultural diplomacy initiatives in South America even as hostilities raged throughout Europe.

 During the war, Falkenburg traveled extensively on USO tours entertaining troops.
 The most arduous was a 42000 mi 80-stop series of shows in the rugged China-Burma-India theatre of operations.
 In 1945 she was awarded the Asiatic-Pacific Campaign Medal for her contributions.

 Backed by some of his well-connected friends like millionaire financier Bernard Baruch, McCrary convinced David Sarnoff, the chairman of RCA, which owned NBC, to give the couple a morning show on the network's New York radio station, WEAF.
 The show was called Hi, Jinx and first aired on April 22, 1946.
 Reviews ranged from "sprightly" to "rather intense discussions of foreign affairs".
 In a cover story about the couple, Newsweek wrote: "A soft-spoken, calculating Texan, Tex McCrary, inched up to the microphone and drawled 'Hi, Jinx.'
 A voice with all the foam substance of a bubble bath answered, 'Hello Tex.
 Over time they came to be known as "Mr. Brains and Mrs. Beauty".

 The McCrarys' radio show was broadcast five mornings a week on New York radio station WEAF and became a hit with critics and the public for tackling controversial issues like the atomic bomb, the United Nations and venereal disease, along with talk about theatre openings and New York nightlife.
 Their guests were a mix of popular entertainers such as Mary Martin, Ethel Waters and Esther Williams and public figures such as Eleanor Roosevelt, Margaret Truman, Bernard Baruch, industrialist Igor Sikorsky and Indian statesman Krishna Menon.